CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

     ![](./images/29042025(16).png)

     After the Data Wrangler launches, a descriptive overview of the data panel is generated, as shown in the following images.
 The overview includes information about the dimension of the DataFrame, any missing values, etc. You can use Data Wrangler to generate the script to drop the rows with missing values, the duplicate rows and the columns with specific names.
 Then, you can copy the script into a cell.
-The next cell shows that copied script.
+The next cell shows the copied script.

     ![](./images/29042025(17).png)